maskegger/guide/index.md

 	cap adopath - SITE
 	cap adopath - OLDPLACE
 	```
 	You can test whether this code is sufficient as follows.
 Suppose you had previously installed `regsave` on your computer system.
-Open up a new instance of Stata, execute this code, and then type `which regsave`.
+Open a new instance of Stata, execute this code, and then type `which regsave`.
 Stata should report "command regsave not found".
-If not, Stata will report where the command is located, and you can then rename that folder by adding an underscore.
+If not, Stata will report where the command is located, and you can then temporarily remove/rename that folder.
 Repeat until Stata can no longer find `regsave`.

     - Delete the **processed/** and **results/** folders.